nragland37/cpp-projects/README.md

 /*

 This is a comprehensive collection of C++ projects, covering a wide range of topics from the basic `Hello World` to advanced `Self-Balancing AVL Trees`, and everything in between.
 Each category's `docs` folder contains notes, exercises, and examples.
-All programs are presented with detailed descriptions and sample outputs, making this a resource for anyone beginning their journey in C++ or delving into more complex algorithms.
-It's designed to support learners across the entire spectrum of C++ programming.
+All programs are presented with detailed descriptions and sample outputs, making this a resource for anyone beginning their journey in C++ or delving into more complex algorithms or data structures.

 ## Using Makefile (Optional)
 The custom Makefile is provided only for projects managing multiple source files.
 The Makefile detects all `.cpp` and `.h` files in the project directory, configured to only work with a single project at a time.